ElliotMonde/ElliotMonde/README.md

  ✨  🎨 I’m experienced in fullstack Android app development, and fullstack web-development.

- ✨ 👨🏻‍💻 Open to intern end `Aug 2024 - Feb 2025` as a `Software Engineering Intern` in Singapore or remotely
+ ✨ 👨🏻‍💻 Open to intern end `May 2025 - Sept 2025` as a `Software Engineering Intern` in Singapore or remotely

- ✨  ⚡ I’m currently learning Ruby on Rails.
+ ✨  ⚡ I’m currently learning Ruby on Rails & PostgreSQL.

  ✨  🐾 I’m keen to collaborate on small, fun projects